ntrezowan/the-plain/_posts/2020-11-13-installing-ansible-tower-in-rhel.md

         $ ./setup.sh

+7. Copy your certificate/key to the following location;

+        site_certificate -> /etc/tower/tower/cert
+        site_key -> /etc/tower/tower.key

+8. Restart Ansible Tower;

+        $ ansible-tower-service restart

-7. Go to https://IP_ADDRESS and login with admin user and then use your Red Hat or Red Hat Satellite credentials to install the license.
+9. Go to https://IP_ADDRESS and login with admin user and then use your Red Hat or Red Hat Satellite credentials to install the license.